vendredi 10 décembre 2010

 Alright, i'll continue to avoid.

-gave to Guitar World mag; you spoke about this obsession of patterns.
+I remember of an old and short interview you gave to Guitar World mag; you spoke about this obsession of patterns.
 Can you talk a bit more about it?

 Patterns and muscle memory play a big role in what i do.
 Also just letting the fingers go where they want, as opposed to thinking too much about the actual notes they hit.
 Letting the music shape itself outside of a pre-conceived plan.
 Thats not entirely it, but i plays a role.